mayan-edms/Mayan-EDMS/docs/chapters/deploying.rst

 12. Configure Redis:
 --------------------
-    Configure Redit to discard data when it runs out of memory, not save its database and only keep 1 database:
+    Configure Redis to discard data when it runs out of memory, not save its database and only keep 1 database:
     ::